Vivo V27e Price In Pakistan & Specifications

-- The device includes 8 GB RAM and 128 GB of built-in storage,
+- The device includes 8 GB of RAM and 128 GB of built-in storage.

-The Vivo V27e is a mid-range smartphone that is now available for purchase on the market at an attractive price range.
-The device is powered by the MediaTek MT8781 Helio G99 (6nm) octa-core processor.
+The Vivo V27e is a premium, mid-range smartphone that is now available for purchase on the market at an attractive price range.
+The device is equipped with a MediaTek MT8781 Helio G99 (6nm) octa-core processor.

 The smartphone has 8 GB of the fastest RAM and 128 GB of built-in storage.
 It is a good amount of storage to download and store a large amount of useful data and files.

-The Vivo V27e has a triple camera setup on the rear of the phone.
-The primary camera of the phone is 64 megapixels, and the selfie camera is 32 megapixels.
-Both cameras perform great and capture high-resolution pictures and videos.
+The Vivo V27e has a triple camera setup on the rear of the phone with an LED flash.
+The primary camera of the phone is 64 megapixels, while the selfie camera is 32 megapixels.
+Both cameras perform great in low light because of the night mode feature included.

+Some extra features included in the phone's main camera are PDAF, OIS, ring-LED flash, panorama, HDR, and 4K video recording.
+An under-display optical fingerprint scanner secures the device.

 Vivo V27e price in Pakistan